Internet in Moldova

 Moldtelecom is the only ISP that offers its services throughout the country on a wide scale, StarNet follows offering its services in several large towns and regional centers.
 Other ISPs are limited to their town or region.

 Since 2008 all carriers offer 3G HSDPA Internet access throughout the country.
 While Moldtelecom and StarNet are major players on the "wired Internet access" market, Orange Moldova and Moldcell are major players on "mobile Internet access" market.

 After the War of Transnistria in early 1990s, the Transnistrian self-proclaimed government denied access of operation for many Moldavian-based companies on its territory, including telecommunications companies.
 As such, the only major ISPs in that area are local IDC or Interdnestrcom (Интерднестрком) and LinkService, both operating only on Transnistrian territory.

-Top Level Domain: MD
+The country's top-level domain is .md.

 Legal and regulatory frameworks

 In order to meet requirements for WTO and the EU accession, the telecommunications market has been liberalized and no exclusive rights remain.
 Moldtelecom—the incumbent telecom operator—decreased its tariffs, allowing other providers into the market.
 However, low computer penetration rates and inconsistent government policy remain major impediments to Internet growth.

 The state has officially committed to developing Moldova as an information society, although many of its policies undermine this objective.
 Moldtelecom, which is also the major national ISP, remains under state control despite large-scale criticism and four failed privatization attempts.
 Moldtelecom also controls Unite, one of the four mobile operators created in 2007.
 At present, ISPs are forced to rent access from Moldtelecom's well-developed infrastructure, a necessity which increases their costs and diminishes their competitiveness.
 Moldtelecom provides the nondiscriminatory Reference Interconnection Offer, the last version having been approved by the regulator after much delay in December 2007.
 Even though some interconnection agreements are now agreed between the incumbent and IP and data transmission operators, some new entrants have complained about insufficient access to Moldtelecom's network leading to inefficient usage of infrastructure.
 In April 2009, the Moldovan regulator introduced new guidelines on interconnection tariffs.
 The regulation addresses the issues of obligations imposed on operators, with emphasis on transparency and nondiscriminatory stances toward competitors.
 It remains to be seen in practice how the new guideline will be applied by Moldtelecom.

 The Ministry of Information Development is the main policymaker in the field of information and communications and was drafting new Policy Strategy 2009–2011.
 The ministry's objective is to implement the National Strategy and Program on establishing e- Moldova.

 The main law regulating the Internet is the 2007 Law on Electronic Communication.
 The law established the National Agency for Telecommunications and Information Regulation (NATIR) as the telecommunications regulator in Moldova.
 This law mandates the government to harmonize national legislation with European standards.
 The law is intended to give NATIR full autonomy over the sector and replaces the licensing regime.
 Internet service providers can now start operating immediately after notifying NATIR.